EVO canned dog food receives the Advisor’s top rating of 5 stars.

-The product is claimed to meet AAFCO nutrient profiles for all life stages.
+The EVO product line includes one canned dog food, a product claimed to meet AAFCO nutrient profiles for all life stages.

 EVO Turkey and Chicken Formula